Zayn Malik: 2015–2016: Mind of Mine

-Mind of Mine was released in March 2016 and includes songs co-written by Malik, whittled down from 46 tracks he reportedly considered; one of the songs on the album features American R&B singer-songwriter Kehlani.
+Mind of Mine was released on March 25, 2016, exactly a year after Malik's departure from One Direction.
+It includes songs co-written by Malik, whittled down from 46 tracks he reportedly considered; one of the songs on the album features American R&B singer-songwriter Kehlani.
 Primarily R&B and alternative R&B, the album blends elements from a number of genres.
 Despite the variations in sound and genre, Mind of Mine was structured in an "album-as-complete-work" form, maintaining a tightly knit cohesion throughout the record, with an almost seamless transition between and across songs, while maintaining a recognizable, mostly downbeat, "hazy" tone throughout.
-This gave the album a continuous flow the impression that it all came from one person's "mind".
+This gave the album a continuous flow, creating the impression that it all came from one person's "mind".
 It received generally positive reviews, with praise for Malik's new musical direction, his vocals, and the production.

 Mind of Mine debuted at number one in a number of countries, including the United Kingdom, Australia, Canada, New Zealand, Norway, Sweden, and United States, where he became the first British male solo artist to debut at number one with his first album.
-Zayn debuted atop the US Billboard 200 earning 157,000 equivalent album units in its first week, with 112,000 coming from pure album sales.
-Zayn also became the first British male artist to debut at number one in both the UK and US and the third artist to debut at number one on both the Billboard 200 and Hot 100 with debut entries on each chart (along with Lauryn Hill and Clay Aiken).
+Malik debuted atop the US Billboard 200 earning 157,000 equivalent album units in its first week, with 112,000 coming from pure album sales.
+He also became the first British male solo artist to debut at number one in both the UK and US and the third artist to debut at number one on both the Billboard 200 and Hot 100 with debut entries on each chart (along with Lauryn Hill and Clay Aiken).
 He also topped the Billboard Artist 100 chart, surpassing One Direction's number-two peak on the chart.

 The promotional tour for Mind of Mine included his second solo appearance on The Tonight Show Starring Jimmy Fallon, performances on the Honda Stage at the iHeartRadio Theater and the 3rd iHeartRadio Music Awards.
 In July 2016, "Cruel", featuring Malik, was released by British production team Snakehips.
-By the end of 2016, Taylor Swift and Malik released a single together called "I Don't Wanna Live Forever" for the soundtrack of the film Fifty Shades Darker (2017); the song reached number two in the US, number five in the UK, and number one in Sweden.
-He wrote an autobiography titled Zayn during this time, describing the writing process "therapeutic".
+By the end of 2016, Taylor Swift and Malik released a single, titled "I Don't Wanna Live Forever", for the soundtrack of the film Fifty Shades Darker (2017); the song reached number two in the US, number five in the UK, and number one in Sweden.

+In November 2016, Malik published an autobiography titled Zayn.
+The book features his drawings and personal photos.
+Malik described the writing process as "therapeutic".